DSC_0232c

 • 2024 Sustainable Agriculture: Innovations in research and practice

-This meeting will covered all aspects of entomology for sustainable agriculture but specifically focused on recent innovations in how we manage and monitor insects, and the translation of these innovations into agricultural practice.
+This meeting covered all aspects of entomology for sustainable agriculture but specifically focused on recent innovations in how we manage and monitor insects, and the translation of these innovations into agricultural practice.
 Alongside invited talks from some exceptional leading researchers across these topics, attendees were invited to bring and present portable equipment linked to their work in an innovative spin on traditional poster sessions.

 Welcoming Keynote speakers Sam Cook (Rothamsted Research), James Kitson (FERA Science Ltd) and Kirsten Miller (Environment Strategy Directorate, DEFRA).

-Read more about the meeting:
+Read more about the event.